cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

     }
     ```

 3. A game was played with at least two moves, while alone in the state [or not](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L352-L417).
-Or [two games](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L419-L532) were never played.
+Or [two games](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L419-L532) were played in this way.
 In this case, you need to confirm the game was not deleted, and instead that a winner was announced, including in events:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L290-L350]
     func TestForfeitPlayedTwice(t *testing.T) {